JonasFreibur/Foodguard/README.md

 ## Introduction

-This project aims at predicting whether someone is eating too fast.
+This project aims at predicting if someone is eating too fast using the Suunto Movesense worn on the wrist.

 A Convolutional recurrent neural network implemented with Tensorflow for python is trained on the (Wireless Sensor Data Mining) WISDM dataset.